CharlieBeswick/CS/docs/ios-watch-ad-investigation.md

 **Root Cause:** iOS Safari has known issues with cookie processing delays, especially for cross-origin requests.
 The Watch Ad API call (`/api/rewards/ad`) was failing with 401 (Unauthorized) errors because the session cookie wasn't being sent properly on the first request.
 Unlike other API calls in the app (like `loadWallet` and `loadFreeAttemptsStatus`), the Watch Ad handler had no retry logic to handle these temporary cookie delays.

+**Additional Issue (Google OAuth):** After Google OAuth login on iOS, the session cookie takes even longer to process.
+The Google OAuth flow wasn't verifying the session after login (unlike email login), and the retry delays were too short for Google OAuth users.

+**Solution:**
-**Solution:** Added retry logic with exponential backoff (up to 3 retries) to handle 401 errors, matching the pattern already used successfully in other parts of the app.
-Also improved error handling to check response status before parsing JSON.
+1. Added retry logic with exponential backoff (up to 3 retries) to handle 401 errors, matching the pattern already used successfully in other parts of the app
+2. Added session verification after Google OAuth login (same as email login)
+3. Increased retry delays for Watch Ad API calls (1000ms, 2000ms, 3000ms instead of 500ms, 1000ms, 1500ms) to accommodate Google OAuth cookie delays
+4. Added session verification check before Watch Ad API call to catch session issues early
+5. Improved error handling to check response status before parsing JSON

 ---